On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 Temple

 replace A target value in the first textbox and a replacement value in the second textbox.
-This action can be used to modify the contents of a specific place part.

 The target value will be replaced by the replacement value.